cepdnaclk/e15-3yp-Health-Watch/README.md

 ---
-layout: home
+layout         : home
-permalink: index.html
+permalink      : index.html

-# Please update this with your repository name and title
 repository-name: e15-3yp-Health-Watch
-title:Health Watch
+title          : Health Watch
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"